David L. Leal

 My interests often lead to interdisciplinary approaches:

-• For instance, my work on how religion, military service, transnationalism, and ethnic identity shape Latino political engagement is influenced by sociological research.
+• My work on how religion, military service, transnationalism, and ethnic identity shape Latino political engagement is influenced by sociological research.

-• In addition, my early work studied education policy from a political science perspective.
+• My early research studied education policy from a political science perspective.
 I examined the substantive implications of Latino descriptive representation on school boards and how political dynamics affect the adoption and implementation of education programs.

 • Director, Irma Rangel Public Policy Institute, University of Texas at Austin

 • Founding Director, Immigration Studies Initiative, University of Texas at Austin